Ambrose Alli University Library

-Ambrose Alli University Library, situated in its parent institution, was established after the formation of the university in 1982 by the then Governor of Bendel State (now Edo and Delta states), Professor Ambrose Folorunso Alli (1979 – 1983).
+Ambrose Alli University Library, situated in its parent institution, was established after the formation of the university in 1982 by the then Governor of Bendel State (now Edo and Delta state), Professor Ambrose Folorunso Alli (1979 – 1983).

 History

-First known as Bendel State University Library, then to Edo State University Library It was later changed to its present name in commemoration of the founder, Prof. Ambrose Folorunso Alli in 1991.
+First known as Bendel State University Library, then to Edo State University Library.
+It was later changed to its present name in commemoration of the founder, Prof. Ambrose Folorunso Alli in 1991.
 The university library is centrally located for easy access by the university community.

 The university library in its early years of existence in 1982, witnessed series of movements in search of a befitting accommodation.
 The first movement was from its makeshift office in the University Guest House at Ikhiro Road to a temporary administrative block in the then Okpebho Local Government Secretariat.
-By November, 1982, the library moved for the second time to another temporary administrative location of a three bedroom bungalow at Ukpenu along Benin-Auchi Expressway before moving for the third time to Emaudo Campus in December, 1982.
+By November 1982, the library moved for the second time to another temporary administrative location of a three-bedroom bungalow at Ukpenu along Benin-Auchi Expressway before moving for the third time to Emaudo Campus in December 1982.
 The Emaudo Campus being the initial permanent site provided a more enabling environment for the library to operate satisfactorily.

-However, in 1987, the library moved for the fourth time to a relatively more congenial academic environment located at Ujemen, now the permanent site of the university along Benin-Auchi Expressway.
+However, in 1987, the library moved for the fourth time to a relatively more congenial academic environment located at Ujemen, now the permanent site of the university along the Benin-Auchi Expressway.
 On May 15, 1999, a definitive 3-storey library building occupying approximately 14,000m2 with a seating capacity of 2,500 was commissioned by the then Head of State, General Abdulsalam Abubakar.

-In September 10, 2017, the library was having four main outreach libraries which includes; the Clinical Library situated at the Faculty of Clinical sciences beside the Irrua Specialist Teaching Hospital, Irrua.
-Medical Library, located at the College of Medicine, Emaudo Annex Library located at the school of part-time, pre-degree and Agriculture, and Law Library situated at the Faculty of Law at the main campus.
-Each of these libraries mentioned above all have their unique roles and function to the academic excellence of the university.
+On September 10, 2017, the library had four main outreach libraries which included; the Clinical Library situated at the Faculty of Clinical Sciences beside the Irrua Specialist Teaching Hospital, Irrua, Medical Library, located at the College of Medicine, Emaudo Annex Library located at the school of part-time, pre-degree, and Agriculture, and Law Library situated at the Faculty of Law at the main campus.
+Each of these libraries mentioned above has its unique roles and functions for the academic excellence of the university.